I'm 25, I Make $38,300 & I Work For A Non-Profit

 Annual Expenses

-You Need A Budget Software: $94 (It may seem expensive, but I would be hemorrhaging a lot more money if I didn't use this.)
+You Need A Budget Software: $94 (It may seem expensive, but I would be haemorrhaging a lot more money if I didn't use this.)

-You Need A Budget Software: $94 (It may seem expensive, but I would be hemorrhaging a lot more money if I didn't use this.)
+You Need A Budget Software: $94 (It may seem expensive, but I would be haemorrhaging a lot more money if I didn't use this.)

 Was there an expectation for you to attend higher education?
 Did you participate in any form of higher education?
 If yes, how did you pay for it?